Future Perspectives for Humanity

 Space colonization

-What does it mean for us humans?
+What does this mean for us as a species?

 Extracting raw materials in space